 As good as these are, they are a food photographers nightmare.
 It took me two batches to get it right.
 Oh the things I do for you guys!
 I thought I’d go all dark and moody with the first shot, which is totally not my style.
 And with my limited skills, I couldn’t pull it off.
 Melty yummy mess!

-To fudge pops and the people I love!
+To fudge pops and the people I love to make them for!

 More dark chocolate?
 Try this Incredibly Easy Dark Chocolate Ganache Tart!
 Lorna Doones for the crust and a 2 ingredient filling you make in the microwave.
 I know!
 Crazy stupid easy!